 Don't for get folks that Dublin’s biggest and best festival of Irish Music and Culture, the Temple Bar TradFest has just kicked off and runs January 25-29th 2012.
 The 2012 festival will include headline concerts in Christ Church Cathedral, Dublin City Hall and The Button Factory.
 Other highlights include over 200 free events, music trail, singers club, open sessions, two…Continue

 Added by TradConnect on January 26, 2012 at 8:30 — No Comments

 All the days of his life: Eddie Butcher in his own words: songs, stories and memories of Magilligan, Co Derry’ is the latest publication in the Studies in Irish traditional music / Taighde ar cheol dúchais Éireann series from the Irish Traditional Music Archive.

-This illustrated record of the life and…Continue
+This illustrated record of the life and songs of Eddie Butcher (1900–1980), an outstanding singer from…Continue

 Added by TradConnect on January 25, 2012 at 22:20 — No Comments